-Any grading and excavation activities within LAX proper or the acquisition areas shall be monitored by a professional, Society of Professional Archaeologists (SOPA) certified archaeologist retained by LAWA and a Native American.
-The Native American monitor will be selected by LAWA from a list of suitable candidates obtained from the Native American Heritage Commission.
-The project archaeologist shall be empowered to halt construction activities if potentially significant resources are identified.
-In the event of notification by the project archaeologist that a potentially significant or unique find has been unearthed, LAWA should be notified and grading operations shall cease immediately on-site until the geographic extent and scientific value of the resource can be reasonably verified.
+Monitoring.
+Any grading and excavation activities within LAX proper or the acquisition areas that have not been identified as containing redeposited fill material or which have been previously disturbed shall be monitored by a qualified archaeologist.
+The archaeologist shall be retained by LAWA and shall meet the Secretary of the Interior's Professional Qualifications Standards.24 The project archaeologist shall be empowered to halt construction activities in the immediate area if potentially significant resources are identified.
+Test excavations may be necessary to reveal whether such findings are significant or insignificant.
+In the event of notification by the project archaeologist that a potentially significant or unique archaeological/cultural find has been unearthed, LAWA shall be notified and grading operations shall cease immediately on-site until the geographic extent and scientific value of the resource can be reasonably verified.
+Upon discovery of an archaeological resource or Native American remains, LAWA shall retain a Native American monitor from a list of suitable candidates obtained from the Native American Heritage Commission.

-Excavation

-Any excavation of identified resources (features) shall be performed using standard archaeological techniques.
-Excavations shall be conducted by a professional, SOPA certified archaeologist and monitored by a Native American representative selected by LAWA.
+Excavation and Recovery.
+Any excavation and recovery of identified resources (features) shall be performed using standard archaeological techniques and the requirements stipulated in the ATP.
+Any excavations, testing, and/or recovery of resources shall be conducted by a qualified25 archaeologist selected by LAWA.